SalvoTr/ExplosivePomegranateDeployment/README.md

 ## Project Management
 ### Project purpose, project members
+The project team consisted of 4 members: Salvatore Trupia, Clelia Meneghin, Sonja Nussbaumer and Rebecca Beutling.<br />
 This project deemed to deploy a website based on Java, HTML, CSS, JavaScript and a mySQL database.
 The backend is supported by Springboot, the source code, artefacts and further documentation is available on GitLab: https://gitlab.fhnw.ch/clelia.meneghin/explosivepomegranate/. <br />
+The basic idea is a library, where FHNW students can borrow books or their studies and librarians administer the books in their admin role.
 To see the final result, you can refer to: https://library-fhnw.herokuapp.com/ <br />
-The basic idea is a library, where FHNW students can borrow books or their studies and librarians administer the books in their admin role. <br />
-The project team consisted the 4 members: Salvatore Trupia, Clelia Meneghin, Sonja Nussbaumer and Rebecca Beutling.
+The knowledge preservation was ensured, by documenting major tipps and tricks in the Wiki: https://gitlab.fhnw.ch/clelia.meneghin/explosivepomegranate/-/wikis/home

 ### Time Management
 The time management was based on the lecture contents and given fixe dates, like the submission on 10th of January 2022.